 Luckily, there are countless reusable coffee cups on the market which enable you to get your caffeine kicks without harming the environment.
 These are made from a variety of durable materials such as recyclable plastic, glass, and bamboo fibers.
 They also come in a range of prices to suit every budget.
 Investing in one can also save you money, as many independent coffee shops and high-street chains offer discounts to customers who bring their own cup.
 Starbucks, Costa Coffee, and Pret a Manger are among those that offer this incentive.
 Just think, you can save money and help the environment before you’ve even reached the office.
 Not bad, right?

-3. Say NO to plastic straws
+3. Say no to plastic straws

 There is much discussion around the world about banning plastic straws and stirrers in order to address the plastic pollution problem.
-After all, in the U.S. alone, an estimated 500 million straws are used and thrown away every single day.
+After all, in the United States alone, an estimated 500 million straws are used and thrown away every single day.
 Fortunately, numerous food and drink outlets are ditching them in favor of biodegradable substitutes; these include paper, bamboo, stainless steel, and even potato starch.
 But despite these efforts, plastic straws remain a big problem.
 One study published in 2017 even estimated that as many as 8.3 billion plastic straws pollute the world’s beaches.

 Until plastic straws are completely eliminated, the obvious solution is to simply ask servers to refrain from putting them in your drinks.
 One popular online movement which has gained traction on Twitter is #RefuseTheStraw.
 This promotes the idea that if every person in the world said NO to plastic straws, it would help the cause tremendously.
 Some people are also choosing to carry their own reusable straws.
 And with so many options on the market, it couldn’t be easier to make this small step.